rdevnath1/ShipmentSync/replit.md

 ## Recent Changes

-### Custom Color Scheme Implementation (July 19, 2025)
-- **Updated Color Palette**: Replaced black with #474747 and white backgrounds with #F7F7F7 throughout the site
-- **CSS Variables Updated**: Modified root and dark theme color schemes in index.css for consistent theming
-- **Component Color Fixes**: Updated hardcoded colors in header, sidebar, and login components
-- **Theme Consistency**: Both light and dark themes now use the new color scheme with proper contrast ratios
-- **Universal Application**: All backgrounds, text, buttons, and UI elements now use the custom colors
-- **SUCCESSFUL RESULT**: Entire website now uses the custom #474747 and #F7F7F7 color scheme consistently

 ### Persistent Notifications System (July 19, 2025)
 - **Fixed Notification Persistence**: Notifications now persist across tabs and page refreshes using localStorage
 - **Mark All Read Functionality**: Added "Mark All as Read" button that permanently updates notification status